 Network Setting Description MAC Address (Read-only) The Media Access Control address assigned to the interface.
 This is the physical address of the network interface and cannot be changed.
 Link Select the link negotiation settings for the interface, either Auto or Manual.
 If you select Manual, you can select the Speed (10, 100 or 1000) and Duplex setting (Full or Half).
 Bonding Mode (Bond Interface only) Modes for the Linux bonding driver determine the way in which traffic sent out of the bonded interface is actually dispersed over the real interfaces.
 Modes O, 1, and 2 are by far the most commonly used among them.
 Round Robin Sequential: Transmits packets in first available network interface (NIC) slave through the last.
 This mode provides load balancing and fault tolerance.
 Active Backup: Only one NIC slave in the bond is active at a time.
 A different slave becomes active only when the active slave fails.
 This mode provides fault tolerance.
 XOR Sequential: Transmits based on XOR formula.
 (Source MAC address is XOR'd with destination MAC address).
 This mode selects the same NIC slave for each destination MAC address and provides load balancing and fault tolerance.
 Broadcast - Fault Tolerance: Transmits network packets on all slave interfaces.
 This mode is least used (only for specific purpose) and provides only fault tolerance.
 IEEE 802.3ad Dynamic Link Aggregation: Creates aggregation groups that share the same speed and duplex settings.
 Utilizes all slave network interfaces in the active aggregator group according to the 802.3ad specification.
 This mode is similar to the XOR mode above and supports the same balancing policies.
 The link is set up dynamically between two LACP-supporting peers.
 (Adaptive) Transmit Load Balancing (TLB): The outgoing traffic is distributed according to the current load and queue on each slave interface.
 Incoming traffic is received by one currently designated slave network interface.
-If this receiving slave fails, another slave takes over the MAC address of the failed receiving slave.
-(Adaptive) Active Load Balancing (ALB): This includes balance-tlb + receive load balancing (rlb) for IPV4 traffic.
-The receive load balancing is achieved by ARP negotiation.
-The bonding driver intercepts the ARP Replies sent by the server on their way out and overwrites the ARP Replies sent by the Slave Interfaces (Bond Interface only) Select the checkboxes next to the interfaces to enslave it to the bond interface.
+If this receiving slave fails, another slave takes over the MAC address of the current load and queue on each slave interface.
+Incoming traffic is receiving slave fails, another slave takes over the MAC address of the failed receiving slave.
+(Adaptive) Active Load Balancing (AB): This includes balance-tlb + receive load balancing is achieved by ARP negotiation.
+The bonding driver intercepts the ARP Slave Interfaces (Bond Interface only) Select the checkboxes next to the interfaces to enslave it to the bond interface.
 Static Routes Destination Each static route requires a destination.
 Subnet Mask This is a 32-bit subnet mask used to divide an IP address into subnets and specify the network's available hosts.
 If DHCP is disabled, you may enter the Network Mask in dotted-decimal format (e.g., 255.255.0.0).
 Gateway This is the gateway that is used when no other gateway matches.
 This address must be reachable on your local subnet.
 If DHCP is disabled, you may enter the gateway address in dotted-decimal format.
 Interface The interface associated with the static route.
 Use the drop-down menu to make your selection.